Dom-888/Second-Milestone-Project/README.md

 3. **Gameplay Page**
 The page where the game takes place.
     - _Home Button_: Allows the user to return to the Landing Modal.
-    - _Audio-Toggle Button_: Allows the user to enable / disable sound effects.
+    - _Audio-Toggle Button_: Allows the user to enable/disable sound effects.
     - _Hangman Figure_: It's the graphic component of the game as well as the main visual feedback.
 Occupies the top third of the page
-    - _Word to Guess_: Initially hidden, but gradually revealed as the user guesses the letters.
+    - _Hidden Word_: Gradually revealed as the user guesses the letters.
 It is the element in which the user's attention is focused and therefore occupies the center of the page.
     - _On-screen Keyboard_: It occupies the lower third of the page, a familiar position when playing on a mobile phone.

 4. **Results Modal**